Robust Task Scheduling for Heterogeneous Robot Teams under Capability Uncertainty: Routing, Scheduling, and Risk Minimization

-Though the task requirements and the agents' task capabilities are stochastic, we can add a deterministic constraint that requires the teams' expected capabilities to satisfy the task requirement by driving the requirement function to 1.
-Note that for non-cumulative capabilities, we replace the \(\sum\) in (\ref{eqn:task_complete_constraint1}) with \(\min\).
+For cumulative capabilities we add constraint \eqref{eqn:task_complete_constraint1}, and for noncumulative capabilities we add constraint \eqref{eqn:task_complete_constraint2}. \(E(\cdot)\) is the expectation operator. \(c_{ki}\) is the capability value defined in Sec. \ref{sec:problem_description}.
+Note that an example of \(\rho_i(\cdot)\) is in \eqref{eqn:task_requirement_function}, and \(\gamma_{i a}\) \((\forall i \in M, a \in A)\) should be replaced with \(E(\gamma_{i a})\) here.
+Though the task requirements and the agents' task capabilities are stochastic, we can add this deterministic constraint that requires the teams' expected capabilities to satisfy the task requirement by driving the requirement function to 1. \\

-\subsubsection{Objective function}
+\subsubsection{Objective Function}

-In the objective function (\ref{eqn:nonlin_penalty_objective}), we want to minimize a weighted combination of the energy cost, task time, and the conditional value at risk of the task's non-completion.
-Here, the task \(m_1\) in (\ref{eqn:task_requirement_function}) is used as an example to illustrate the math definition of the risk of a task \(h_i\). \(m_i\) requires the capability of \(a_1\)-\(a_4\).
-Assuming these requirements on these capabilities are independently placed, the total risk is the sum of the risk of each requirement.
-Take \(a_3\) in (\ref{eqn:task_requirement_function}) as an example, where the task requires the team capability larger than a threshold, \(\alpha_{a_3} \geq r_{a_3}\).
-Since both \(\alpha_{a_3}\) and \(\gamma_{a_3}\) are stochastic, in order to maximize the probability \(P(\alpha_{a_3} \geq \gamma_{a_3})\), we instead, minimize the CVaR of \(\gamma_{a_3} - \alpha_{a_3}\).
-Let the function \(\eta_\beta(\cdot)\) be the CVaR of a random variable with probability level \(\beta\).
-The risk \(h_{m_1 a_3}\) can be computed according to \ref{eqn:nonlin_cvar_objective_h_sum} or \ref{eqn:nonlin_cvar_objective_h_min} depending on whether \(a_3\) is cumulative or not.
+In the objective function \eqref{eqn:nonlin_penalty_objective}, we want to minimize a weighted combination of the energy cost, task time, and the conditional value at risk of the task's non-completion, where \(C_e\), \(C_q\), and \(C_h\) are user-defined weights.
+For the risk of a task, \(h_i\) in \eqref{eqn:nonlin_cvar_objective_h}, take task 1 and its example requirement function in \eqref{eqn:task_requirement_function} as an instance.
+According to \eqref{eqn:task_requirement_function} and \eqref{eqn:nonlin_cvar_objective_h}, \(h_{1} = h_{1 1} + h_{1 2} + h_{1 3} + h_{1 4}\).
+To explain this, task \(1\) requires capabilities \(1\)-\(4\).
+Assuming the requirements on these capabilities are independently placed, the total risk is the sum of the risks from each requirement.